cbracken/new-install/freebsd_install.md

 Set up sudo
 -----------

+Prefer installing `doas` as described above, but leaving instructions here for reference.

 1. Edit `/usr/local/etc/sudoers` and uncomment the following line to enable sudo access for members of the `wheel` group: